Bryan R. Murphy

 Ms. Micka is a senior development professional with extensive experience in all aspects of fundraising including strategic planning, board and volunteer management, major gifts, donor relations, annual fund, special events, grants administration and donor research.
 Prior to coming to Andrus, Ms. Micka served as the Director of Development for Greyston Foundation, where she increased fundraising efforts substantially and established the organization’s first major gifts program.
 As a life-long Yonkers resident with the past ten years of her career focused on fundraising in the local community, Ms. Micka has had a broad range of volunteering experience for organizations such as the Ty Louis Campbell Foundation, Yonkers Partners in Education, and the Casimir Pulaski Parent Teacher Association.
 Ms. Micka holds a Bachelor of Arts Degree and a Master of Arts Degree in Political Science from Fordham University.

-Senior Director, Community Services Division
+Associate Vice President, Community Services Division

 Ms. Lurry brings to ANDRUS extensive experience as a teacher in the early childhood field.
 She has leveraged her skills to help build ANDRUS’ Community Services, progressing from a home visitor to Program Supervisor, Clinical Coordinator for the division, and eventually Program Manager of Healthy Families, our largest Community grant funded program.
 Ms. Lurry is motivated by her passion and care for supporting families in order to ensure that children are given the opportunity to develop through nurturing and positive parental interaction.
 She holds a Bachelor of Science from Marist College and a Master’s in Marital and Family Therapy from Iona College.